tinker495/JAxtar/README.md

 - a hash function builder to convert defined states into hash keys
 - a hashtable for parallel lookup and insertion operations
 - a priority queue that supports batching, push, and pop operations
+- Implementations for puzzles such as Rubik's Cube, Slide Puzzle, Lights Out, and Sokoban
-- Network heuristics and Q-functions fully integrated for use with the A\* & Q\* algorithm
+- Network heuristics and Q-functions designed for JIT-compilable integration with A\* & Q\* algorithm
 - a fully JIT-compiled A\* & Q\* algorithm for puzzles

 This project was quite challenging to develop, and it felt like performing acrobatics with JAX.
 However, I managed to create a fully functional version, and hopefully it will inspire you to discover something amazing as you delve into JAX.